nelishahapuni/SwiftUI-Best-Practices/README.md

-# SwiftUI-Best-Practices
+# SwiftUI Best Practices

-This documents contains a collection of best practices for SwiftUI, Swift 5 and iOS 17.
+This documents contains a collection of best practices for SwiftUI, Swift 5+ and iOS 17+.

 ⛔️ = Bad Practice (MR/PR won't be approved)